 Her band emerged first, unassuming and calm as you like, as many faces gawked at them in expectation.
 Eventually, out she came, and any angst about the wait quickly evaporated thanks to the heat of a sizzling performance from Eliza.
 Starting where the album does with Game, her performance feels as naturally smooth as the record does, with it apparently being created largely from demos.

 Recapturing a unique spark or flow of creativity after it is passed is difficult and even unnatural, as you struggle to free yourself from the rigidity of forced creativity.
-There was nothing of the sort on this night at Patterns, as one song flowed into another with only the likes of happy birthday messages and random gifts from the front row causing a halt in the show, albeit a welcome one that you couldn’t take your eyes off.
-The occasional jazzy breakdown gave Eliza a chance to work the crowd and they largely worked with her, mesmerised as the likes of Mcknasty provided the beat.
+There was nothing of the sort on this night at Patterns, as one song flowed into another with only the likes of happy birthday messages and random gifts from the front row causing a halt in the show.
+Albeit a welcome one that you couldn’t take your eyes off.
+The occasional jazzy breakdown gave Eliza a chance to work the crowd and they largely worked with her, mesmerised as the likes of Mcknasty provided the beat on the drums.

 The only track heard not on the album was Jesse James’ Don’t Make Me, the super slow collaboration between the two London artists – once of different worlds when Eliza (Doolittle) was of her pop fame.
 With JJ’s verses absent, you realise just how much of a tone Eliza’s sumptuous vocals bring to that track.

-Her career path has been unique and inspiring.
+Her career path has been unique and inspiring, even.
 Eliza’s truly doing whatever she wants and receiving plaudits for it, be they reviews of her new album or the sound of hundreds screaming her delicate lyrics back at her.